AGLDWG/TR/guidelines/latest.md

 <p><strong>http://education.data.gov.au/dataset/act/schools</strong></p>
 <p>If the URI is already assigned, an alternative URI will be proposed to the requester.
 Let us assume the URI is successfully registered for the remainder of this example.</p>
 <h2><a name="h.hkdkg9p0mutu" id="h.hkdkg9p0mutu"></a>Develop the dataset</h2>
-<p>Once the URI path is registered, the Linked Dataset can be developed.
+<p>Once the URI path is registered, the Linked Data dataset can be developed.
 As a Hash URI pattern was chosen, entities within this dataset will be identified with URIs such as: <strong>http://education.data.gov.au/act/resource/schools#2060</strong>, denoting Canberra Grammar school.</p>
 <h2><a name="h.kwb19j7bistv" id="h.kwb19j7bistv"></a>Publish the dataset on data.gov.au</h2>
-<p>When finished the Linked Dataset is uploaded to the data.gov.au servers through the CKAN system.
+<p>When finished the Linked Data dataset is uploaded to the data.gov.au servers through the CKAN system.
 The system will automatically create the metadata that will be accessible at the Dataset URI, i.e. at <strong>http://education.data.gov.au/dataset/act/schools</strong>.
 The metadata will also include a reference to the storage location, which will be <strong>http://education.data.gov.au/act/resource/schools.rdf</strong>.</p>
 <h2><a name="h.1vlcemw9iv0h" id="h.1vlcemw9iv0h"></a>References </h2>
 <p>[1] Linked Data – Design Issues,<a href="http://www.w3.org/DesignIssues/LinkedData.html">http://www.w3.org/DesignIssues/LinkedData.html</a> <br />
   [2] Designing URI Sets for the UK Public Sector,<a href="http://www.cabinetoffice.gov.uk/resource-library/designing-uri-sets-uk-public-sector">http://www.cabinetoffice.gov.uk/resource-library/designing-uri-sets-uk-public-sector</a> <br />